Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 If you have a traumatic injury such as a severe bruise or broken bone, or even a ruptured tendon: consider protecting your foot!

-If you are unable to do so it may benefit you to be in a cast, fractured boot, or even keep the weight off of it with a rolling knee scooter or other protective devices.
+If you cannot do so, it may benefit you to be in a cast, fractured boot, or even keep the weight off of it with a rolling knee scooter or other protective devices.

-We as podiatrists frequently take patients off work for very long period of time when they suffer a traumatic injury, unfortunately there is no other way around us in labor jobs.
+We as podiatrists frequently take patients off work for a very long period of time when they suffer a traumatic injury.
+Unfortunately, there is no other way around us in labor jobs.

-If you have a sitdown job there are ways to get people back to work quicker, but this can be very difficult otherwise.
+If you have a sit-down job, there are ways to get people back to work quicker, but this can be impossible otherwise.

 Ankle Fracture Best Boots: